HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

     - [ ] The open source repository
     - [ ] The open source wiki
     - [ ] The open source chat
-  - [ ] Stretch goal:The site provides a mechanism to collect stakeholder feedback or questions
+  - [ ] Stretch goal: The site provides a mechanism to collect stakeholder feedback or questions

 ### Proposed metrics for measuring goals/value/definition of done